Client Case Studies

 Unfortunately, the Risk department has noticed that input files sometimes contain invalid entries or missing data records.
 Undetected errors carry a risk of multiple US$10millions.

-A Swiss Bank – Investran and ClusterSevenDownload the full case study
+A Swiss Bank – Investran and ClusterSevenDownload Case Study

 This Swiss bank’s private equity business demands the analysis, management, and dissemination of large amounts of qualitative and quantitative data.
 Investran®, integrated with ClusterSeven, (an integrated SunGard software suite) meets these needs by simplifying private equity workflow, facilitating each step of the private equity lifecycle from fundraising to portfolio monitoring.
 The Investran Accounting, Relationship Manager® and SunGard DX® products work in harmony to connect front and back-office processes.